serverless/extensions/README.md

 npm i -g @serverless/ext
 ```

-Next, you can use the CLI to create a new extension using our typescript template.
+Use the CLI to create a new extension using our typescript template.

 ```
 ext developer new my-template serverless-extensions/template-typescript